rayon-rs/rayon/rayon-futures/README.md

 sources of these: unpark values and the future result.

-**NotifyHandle values.** We may have given away `NotifyHandle` values -- these are trait objects, but they are actually refs to our `ScopeFuture`.
+**NotifyHandle values.** We may have given away `NotifyHandle` values -- these contain trait objects that are actually refs to our `ScopeFuture`.
 Note that `NotifyHandle: 'static`, so these could be floating about for any length of time (we had to transmute away the lifetimes to give them out).
 This is ok because (a) the `Arc` keeps